bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 Great question.
 So a sidechain is a blockchain.
-It's a separate blockchain from the Bitcoin blockchain but in some way or another you can essentially move bitcoins to the sidechain and then move them back to Bitcoin Slightly more technical there are different tokens on the sidechain so there is a different blockchain with different tokens but somehow you can always exchange one of the tokens on the other blockchain for a Bitcoin therefore they should be worth the same.
+It's a separate blockchain from the Bitcoin blockchain but in some way or another you can essentially move bitcoins to the sidechain and then move them back to Bitcoin.
+Slightly more technical there are different tokens on the sidechain so there is a different blockchain with different tokens but somehow you can always exchange one of the tokens on the other blockchain for a Bitcoin therefore they should be worth the same.
 Because if you get one of these other tokens, you can always just get a Bitcoin.
 So, you know, they should be valued the same.
 And as long as you have a system where you can do that both ways, so you have a Bitcoin and you can exchange it for a token, or you have a token you can exchange for a Bitcoin then that's what we would call a sidechain I think.